muesli/deckmaster/README.md

 ### Actions

-You can hook up any key with several actions:
+You can hook up any key with several actions.
+A regular keypress will trigger the widget's configured `keys.action`, while holding the key will trigger `keys.action_hold`.

 #### Switch deck